 This medication is a positive inotrope, meaning that it increases cardiac output and contractility.

-This drug is indicate for use in patients with acute, or potentially reversible heart failure to increase cardiac output.
+This drug is indicated for use in patients with acute, or potentially reversible heart failure to increase cardiac output.
 Other uses include after cardiac surgery, or in patients with cardiogenic shock.

 Due to it’s beta-1 adrenergic stimulation, dobutamine can lead to tachycardia in patients.